Last week, we were happy to open the doors to the array of EIVA’s product updates, hosting the two-day event EIVA Days Denmark for the 5th time.

 The indoor day of EIVA Days Denmark consisted of presentations covering the enhancements already made to NaviSuite as well as those to come and customer projects.
 Several of these additions were then demoed at the harbour the next day, as described in more detail below.

-As EIVA joined the Sonardyne group earlier this year, also speaking was Sonardyne’s Strategy Director Simon Partridge who introduced our guests to Sonardyne and what this acquisition implies, after which Engineering Director Malik Chibah outlined the roadmap of Fusion 2, their combined INS and LBL software, and NaviSuite’s integration.
+As EIVA joined the Sonardyne Group earlier this year (named Covelya Group as of October 2021), also speaking was Sonardyne’s Strategy Director Simon Partridge who introduced our guests to Sonardyne and what this acquisition implies, after which Engineering Director Malik Chibah outlined the roadmap of Fusion 2, their combined INS and LBL software, and NaviSuite’s integration.
 Another example of some of the integration projects that have already been initiated is the acquisition and processing of data from Sonardyne’s multi-aperture sidescan sonar system Solstice in NaviSuite offering very high resolution sidescan and bathymetry data.

 Of the several new features to come to NaviSuite, the following was showcased at EIVA Days Denmark: